d4n3sh/thedaneshproject/content/posts/2008-09-26-deluge-100-released.md

 ---
 [<img loading="lazy" src="http://farm4.static.flickr.com/3181/2889031121_b690c5fbdd.jpg" width="500" height="297" alt="deluge-1.0.0" />][1]

 Deluge 1.0.0 codenamed &#8220;Sharks Are Bulletproof&#8221; is out.
-It&#8217;s a complete rewrite from the ground up with a host of new features.
+It's a complete rewrite from the ground up with a host of new features.

-1. It&#8217;s now possible to run Deluge as a daemon since the core and UI have been separated.
+1. It's now possible to run Deluge as a daemon since the core and UI have been separated.

 2. The GTK UI has also been redesigned as seen in the screen shot above.